engineering-collaboration/book/docs/book/collaborating-within-a-company/working-in-cycles.md

 Any significant work passes through three phases: planning, execution, and reflection.
 We determine what we want to achieve, do the work, and verify whether we completed our objective and how to improve our process.
 Within software engineering we commonly refer to this cycle as a *Sprint*.

 Sprints offer a stable framework for us to complete our work.
 By coordinating and planning our tasks for the next weeks, we can concentrate on executing them with minimal distractions.
-Pivoting our attention across unexpected tasks leads to expensive context changes and we run the risk of hindering progress by becoming overly reactionary.
+Pivoting our attention across unexpected tasks  leaders to expensive context changes and we run the risk of hindering progress by becoming overly reactionary.
 This becomes especially costly when other people depend on our work, as we effectively stall development across teams.

 Naturally, immediate and urgent issues do warrant attention.
 If we observe metrics or reports that present potential lethal problems, we put our work aside and ensure our customers can continue using our software.
 However, non-severe customer feedback should not interfere with our current progress and can be included in our next sprint cycle's planning.